TheConclusion/Crowdin-Fire/README.md

 # Crowdin-Fire
-"Crowdin Fire 🔥 is the best CSS skin for Crowdin out there" thus its creators
+Crowdin Fire 🔥 is a highly customizable CSS skin, which is currently being created.
+But will surely be worth the wait if you use Crowdin.